Prashant-17-11/Prashant-17-11/README.md

-<p align="left">Second year CSE student exploring the vast domains of programming from a simple Hello World !! to the complex applications we see all around us.

-I am an enthusiastic learner developing logic building and web development skills.
-I am also exploring Machine Learning and AI development.
+<p align="left">I am a Frontend React JS Web Developer with experience in Responsive Frontend website designing with an aim to give user friendly experience with no restrictions to the user's device.
+I have a competitive spirit and a optimistic approach to life.
+I am driven to provide better results with more and more experience I gain.
+Looking for any opportunity to showcase my skills.

 Currently I am pursuing B. Tech. degree in Computer Science from Rajkiya Engineering College, Sonbhadra.

-I have knowledge about : C, C++, HTML, CSS, JS, ReactJS, Python.
+I have knowledge about : C, C++, HTML, CSS, JS, ReactJS, Bootstrap, Python, Git, Object-Oriented Programming.

 I also like participating in coding contests on various platforms like codechef, leetcode and codeforces in order to develop my logic building and problem solving skills.

-Currently I am learning ReactJS and also exploring the domain of Data Science.

-In my free time I also like to spend time with nature.
-Watching the birds returning back to their nests with the sun setting down, leaving behind a beautifully painted canvas on the sky and a cup of hot coffee is just the way I love my evenings.
 </p>
 <p align="left">
 Find me HERE: